Are Your Beliefs or Thoughts Really Yours?

 This self-exploration of checking in with my internal voice when I heard a particular point of view, I believe, contributed to my ability to develop my own sense of self.
 I developed the capacity to listen to what others were saying, bring it inside of me and, depending on what I truly felt, confirm or reject their position.
 This process quickly evolved into my second nature.
 It became my path to recognizing who I am, what I think, and I feel.
 I began to implicitly trust my inner voice.
 Whenever I failed to heed its message, due to fear of rejection or a desire to avoid a confrontation, this little voice would not let me be.
 It would create so much discomfort in me that I would have no choice but to reclaim it.
 In other words, it felt more uncomfortable to conform to others’ opinions than to ignore mine.

 As time passed, making the difficult choices to remain true to myself grew easier.
-The more I listened, the better I understood, spring in central park 041athe more solid I felt in my body, the greater my ability to stand up for my truth no matter what the cost.
+The more I listened, the better I understood, the more solid I felt in my body, the greater my ability to stand up for my truth no matter what the cost.
 Invariably, I developed an extraordinary strong sense of self.
 With that came the understanding that my responsibility in this lifetime is to be true to myself and act according to my inner guide.

 I came here to live my life, not someone else’s life.
 I came here to discover my essence and express it in the world in my unique way.
 This insight brought with it a tremendous amount of freedom, and yes, responsibility.
 Suddenly, I am the source of my experiences, my freedom-my life.